 Everyone learns at a different pace.
 We do not push you any harder than you are willing to train.
 It usually takes the average person about 3 weekends to solo

 As a student of NIPPGI you will learn everything PPG related including, Airport operations, Basic aviation skills, Kiting, Motor maintenance and tuning, care for your glider

 Call for scheduling.
 We train fridays from 4pm til dark, Saturdays and sunday from sun up to sun down.
 You can come out a get an overview, Take a tandem ride and see the entire operation at work.

-New a set up will run you around $10000.00.
-The unit and wing, along with a helmet, Altimeter, and Radio.
-Other gadgets can be aquired like a vario for rate of climb, GPS for cross country flying, and various other items.
-The training is around $1500.00 if you have equipment, Or $1000.00 if you purchase equipment through us.
-Used equipment is also available, but we recommend using our expertise to help you make the right decision, And save allot of headaches in the long run.
+Typical cost is roughly $10,000.
+This includes the motor, wing, and training, along with a helmet and radio.
+Other gadgets can be acquired like a vario for rate of climb, GPS for cross country flying, and various other items.
+If you have your own equipment, the training is around $2000.
+If you purchase equipment through us, the training fee is included!
+Used equipment is also available, but we recommend using our expertise to help you make the right decision, and save a lot of headaches in the long run.
 Different pilots need different equipment.
-Let us help you determine what's right for you.Before you buy something That may be a Bad Investment....
+Let us help you determine what's right for you, before you buy something that may turn out to be a bad investment....